 the divine nature [Part 2]

 People often teach that we have an old nature and a new nature.
-That is not quite correct.
+That is not entirely correct.
 The “divine nature” is not the same as the “new man” (Co 3:10).
 Our “old man” was our unregenerate disposition.
 The divine nature then is a new orientation to God.

 A massive change toward God occurred in us when we became Christians.
-We do not get the divine nature through reformation of the old nature.
+We do not get the divine nature through the reformation of the old nature.
 It is not something that grows or develops by a process.
 Rather, God imparts this new nature instantaneously and supernaturally to us the moment we become Christians.
 Therefore, only regenerate people possess this nature.
 It is God’s orientation planted within us.
 It is far more than inherent morality.

 There also remains an old capacity in every believer after we accept Christ.
 That old nature is what produces sins in our lives.
-It is a disposition toward sin and it also has an area of strength that produces human good apart from God.
+It is a disposition toward sin, and it also has an area of strength that produces human good apart from God.